Every kid in Hunter × Hunter who isn't Gon. The Zoldyck family is made up mostly of child assassins.

 Also from Buffy the Vampire Slayer are Hansel and Gretel, a single demon that takes the form of two dead (and later living) children apparently murdered by occult forces to cause the mothers of Sunnydale to try to kill all the other supernatural elements.
 Under their influence, Buffy's mom, Willow's mom, and several others attempt to burn Buffy, Willow, and Amy at the stake.
 It doesn't work so well when Hansel and Gretel are turned back into a big ugly demon though.
 Apparently the original story of Hansel and Gretel was based upon an earlier more successful attempt by the same demon in Germany.

 Really even saying he was cold inside is giving the kid too much credit based on what the demon said.
-The demon described it as being trapped inside a total emptiness and that even though he had been corrupting humans since "before [they] had words to name [him]", it was the darkest thing he had ever known, driving him to take control of the boy's body at night to attempt suicide.
+The demon described it as being trapped inside a total emptiness and that even though he had been corrupting humans since "before [they] had words to name [him]", it was the most maddening thing he had ever known, driving him to take control of the boy's body at night to attempt suicide.

 The X-Files also gave us Charlie and Micheal from "The Calusari."
 Michael is the ghost Charlie's twin brother, who died at birth, and is killing many of the people Charlie is close to, since the the mother never performed an exorcism